RallyTools/RallyRestAPIForClojure/README.md

              :count 0},
       .... }
 ```
 The API allows "defaulting" of data during data creation.
-If you want to default data, then you will need to provide default-data-fn.
-The default-data-fn is a function
+If you want to default data, then you will need to provide `default-data-fn`.
+The `default-data-fn` is a function
 that takes 2 parameters a type and a data map.
-The type is the type in which the user is trying to create (:defect, :task, ...)
+The type is the type in which the user is trying to create (`:defect`, `:task`, ...)
 The data map is the map of data that will be
 used to create the object.
 ```clojure
 (let [default-name (fn [type data] (merge {:name "Foo"} data))]